 I have been working as the journalism graduate student program recruiter for half a year, and I really enjoy this experience.
 The faculty and staff here are nice to work with, and I have learned a lot from communicating and corresponding with prospective students.

 On the graduate program:

 The faculty is really amazing, not only for teaching, but also for research.
-The school also offers some interesting courses, such as travel courses, which provide students with extraordinary experiences abroad or around the United States.
+The program also offers some interesting courses, such as travel courses, which provide students with extraordinary experiences abroad or around the United States.

 Last spring, I traveled to the world-renowned Poynter Institute in St. Petersburg, Fla., where I gained some professional skills and knowledge.
 We also toured the Tampa Bay Times, where we sat in on the editors meeting and visited the newsroom.
 The overall experience was really interesting and rewarding.